adelriosantiago/adelriosantiago-blog/safe-mongodb/eng.md

 # How to secure your MongoDB instance

-MongoDB is often associated with poor security database deploys, I think the main reason for this is very simple: By default MongoDB requieres no password to authenticate.
+MongoDB is often associated with poor security database deployments, I think the main reason for this is very simple: By default MongoDB requieres no password to authenticate.
 This simple fact makes it one of the most [probable to misuse] database frameworks out there.
 Programers, under the pressure to deplot the project usually give little or no importance to securing their DB's.
 Also MongoDB University makes (IMHO) a big mistake not including this specific subject on their courses.
 I think it is until the third tutorial when this subjectº is addressed

 ---